Skip to content

 if isinstance(input_, Source):

-if input_.data is None and input_.optional:
+if input_.data is None:

-return dummy_context_mgr()
+return contextlib.nullcontext(None)

 raise ValueError("Input required but not provided.")